Updated for Version 2.5

 Weapons

-See Merp#6832’s calcs for details and assumptions.
+See Merp#6832’s calcs for details and assumptions: [120% ER] [140% ER]

 Redhorn Stonethresher (5*)

 Itto’s signature weapon, undoubtedly uncontested as his BiS.
-Offers an amazing passive along with a strongly appreciated second stat, which makes balancing stats in artifacts much easier thanks to his CRIT Rate ascension.
+Offers an amazing passive along with strongly appreciated second stat, which makes balancing stats in artifacts much easier thanks to his CRIT Rate ascension.
 This weapon also does not have any conditions on it, and offers pure damage without any hoops to jump through.

 Serpent Spine (4*)

 Serpent Spine continues to be an amazing weapon choice for low spenders (while also looking quite good on Itto aesthetics-wise).
 The CRIT Rate substat and strong passive make it his second BiS.
 While slightly anti-synergistic with 4-pc Husk of Opulent Dreams, players can gain max stacks on both Serpent Spine and the artifact set from the second rotation onwards, provided they prioritize Serpent Spine stacks over Husk stacks when starting an Abyss chamber.
 If players choose to ignore Serpent Spine’s passive entirely (i.e. prestacking Husk instead and get hit enough to never have any SS stacks), then the weapon will still be usable due to its CRIT Rate secondary stat.
+Strongly recommended to have a shielder on the team when using this weapon.

 Skyward Pride (5*)